mjoppich/bioGUI/README.md

 ## Who is bioGUI for?

-With bioGUI domain experts, which have no clue about the command line, should be enabled to use highly sophisticated tools written for them. bioGUI specifically aims at Windows users, as Microsoft just introduced the Windows Subsystem for Linux with its Bash on Ubuntu on Windows.
+With bioGUI domain experts, which have no clue about the command line, should be enabled to use highly sophisticated tools written for them. bioGUI specifically aims at Windows users, as Microsoft just introduced the Windows Subsystem for Linux (WSL) with its _Bash on Ubuntu on Windows_.
 This system allows the usage of said sophisticated tools on a regular Windows computer as most people have.
 With bioGUI one also does not need any knowledge about the command line, because the task of executing a given tools becomes a point & click solution.